-- If a student is not working the problems across the rows, or is skipping problems without trying to solve them, say Try to solve each problem. - If a student stops working before the test is done, say Keep doing the best work you can. - If a student asks you to provide a word for him/her or help with the task, say Just do your best. - Words and test items cannot be read to the student when doing a standardized administration.
+- If the student is not attempting the problems in order or is skipping them without trying to solve them, say Try to solve each problem. - If a student stops working before the test is done, say Keep doing the best work you can. - If a student asks you to provide a word or for help with the task, say Just do your best. - Words and test items cannot be read to the student when doing a standardized administration.